3 DC Officers Under Investigation After Video Shows Police Punch Man

 The 45-second video clip shows four officers struggling with a man in front of a home.
-One officer suddenly punches the man as two other officers hold him.
+His back is to a fence.
+One officer suddenly punches the man as two other officers appear to hold him.
 A fourth officer tries to keep people off camera away.

-“Why you punching him?” someone can be heard asking again and again.
+“Why you punching him?” someone can be heard shouting again and again.

-The case will be referred to the U.S. Attorney’s Office, and investigated by MPD’s internal affairs division, Contee said.
-The officers’ names were not released, nor was the name of the man.

 Officers saw the man engage in a “hand-to-hand drug transaction,” stopped him and patted him down, Contee said.
 They felt a bulge in his waistband area and found an illegal gun, the chief said.